 (a) Every application for authority to charge for the costs of providing electric service shall be in such form and detail as the Commission may prescribe and shall include:

-(1) a description of the lessor, who is the applicant, including legal name and type of business entity, and a description of the property to be served, including business or marketing name if any, street address, and number of units.
-A separate application is required for each property or apartment complex;
+(1) a description of the lessor, who is the applicant, including legal name and type of business entity, and a description of the property to be served, including business or marketing name, if any, street address, and number of units;

 (2) a description of the proposed billing method and billing statements;

-(3) the proposed method of allocating the supplier's charges to the tenants;
+(3) the proposed method of allocating the supplier's charges to the lessees;

 (5) the applicant's plans for retention and availability of records;

 (6) the name of and contact information for the applicant and its agents, including mailing address, email address, and telephone number;

 (7) the name of and contact information for the supplier of electric service to the applicant's rental property;

 (8) the current schedule of charges from the supplier;

 (9) a copy of the lease forms to be used by the applicant for lessees who are billed for electric service pursuant to this Chapter;